adrigardi90/ngx-route-library/README.md

   ngOnInit(): void {
     this.ngxRouteInfo.getParams(this.activatedRoute, this);
     this.ngxRouteInfo.getQueryParams(this.activatedRoute, this);

+    console.log(this.brand) // bmw
+    console.log(this.color) // white
+    console.log(this.year) // 2018
   }
 }
 ```
-Once the component it's instantiated and initialiated, you'll get the value of the params and queryParams in the class attributes automatically
+Once the component is instantiated and initialiazed, you'll get all the params and query params values of the whole url automatically in the class attributes